 Therefore, by a detection in D_0 it could never be pre-assumed whether it will be contributing to QM erasing (both-ways D_1 , D_2) or to a marking (which-way D_3 , D_4) joint detection.

-With such constrains, it was proven to be impossible, at least with the topology used, to obtain the information before future detection of the signal's idler twin as well.
+With such constrains, it seemed to have been proven to be impossible, at least with the topology used, to obtain the information before future detection of the signal's idler twin as well.

 Phase shift development